User login

 Keep IT support costs down

 IT software licences can be expensive, but may prove cheaper over time than buying, renting and maintaining actual server space.
-For example, Office 365 costs around £4 per user per month.
+For example, Office 365 costs a little over £3 per user per month.

 Like all cloud services, the point is to enable employees to access data without high infrastructure costs for the firm.
 Businesses can save money or invest in other areas rather than spend vast sums buying, renting and maintaining servers.